infinitymdm/platano-theme/README.md

  > **Note:**
  >
- >   * Both Platano and Platano-Noir shares the dark theming, Platano-Lumine uses light theming.
+ >   * Both Platano and Platano-Dark shares the dark theming, Platano-Light uses light theming.
  >   * Don't expect too much.
 Plank is NOT a themeable widget for me!

 Extra Compositor Support